Marunizer/MyApplication/README.md

 Got rid of initial list view of items, and instead have a recycler view being filled with cardViews

-Now working on: using GeoFire to have right information to access Firebase, and dynamically fill data
+uses GeoFire to have right information to access Firebase, and dynamically fill data

+Now working on: Using Firebase data to gather correct data from AWS S3 storage

 # What API's or librarys are used
 Google Maps